input-output-hk/catalyst-ci/docs/src/guides/languages/rust.md

     COPY clippy.toml deny.toml rustfmt.toml .
 ```

-The first target `builder` is responsible for preparing an already configured Rust environment,
+The first target `builder` is responsible for preparing configured Rust environments and,
-instal all needed tools and dependencies.
+install all needed tools and dependencies.

-The fist step of the `builder` target is to prepare a Rust environment via `+rust-base` target.
+The fist step of the `builder` target is to prepare a Rust environment via `+rust-base` target,
+which is called in `SETUP` Function.
 Next step is to copy source code of the project.
 Note that you need to copy only needed files for Rust build process,
 any other irrelevant stuff should omitted.